-Personally, carb loading is never something I have been a fan of.
+Personally, carbo loading is never something I have been a fan of.
 It makes me feel bloated, heavy and sluggish.
 The majority of my races when I was competing were under the hour mark so I tended to just stick with my daily diet.
-In fact, my favourite pre-race meal used to be thai basil chicken without rice..
+In fact, my favourite pre-race meal used to be Thai basil chicken without rice…

-Even during training, I prefer to choose a lower-carb, higher-protein/fat diet to help train the body to use fat for energy and reduce its reliance on carbohydrates.
+Even during training, I prefer to choose a lower-carb, higher-protein/ lower-fat diet to help train the body to use fat for energy and reduce its reliance on carbohydrates.
 Even for athletes who don’t use a low carb diet in training, according to this study

 the most effective way to carbo load is to follow a normal diet with light training until the day before the race.
 On the day before the race, the athlete performs a very short, extremely high-intensity workout (such as a few minutes of sprinting) then consumes 12 g of carbohydrate per kilogram of lean mass over the next 24 hours.
 The regimen reportedly resulted in a 90% increase in glycogen storage

 If you are going to go down the carb loading track it is probably wise to test it out in your training a few weeks prior and remember it doesn’t mean overeating…just changing what you eat.

 When choosing your carbs to load on, make sure they are in lower in G.I. and combine with fats and protein to avoid the spike and slump.
 Sweet potatoes, wholemeal peanut butter sandwiches and bananas are great choices.
 Remember though you are most likely cutting back on the training before a big event so be careful your not pigging out and gaining weight.